lab-yue/requestify/README.md

 requestify.from_clipboard.to_current_file()
 ```

-This will rewrite the current file with new code
+This will overwrite the current file with new code

 <h4>If you want to use from_string() , paste your cURL into a new string variable.</h4>